c6o/docs/content/concepts/teleporting/configuration.md

 If any variables change while debugging the script must be udpated so that the code works in the new way.
 In a collaborative setting, configuration could change based on a colleagues changes, requiring the developer to then re-download the configuration and re-form the script file they are using.

-## Solution
+## A Modern Approach

 What is needed is a process that watchies all configuration for a particular piece of code and that automatically creates the script file the developers use to run code locally they are working on while leveraging remote services.

-This is what CodeZero's **environment** command does.
+This is what the **czctl configuration** command does.
 It watches a workload's configuration, whether that configuration is in a Secret, ConfigMap, or the workload resource.
 It is able to write that configuration in a translated format for several contexts that may be required to leverage the configuration locally (source-able shell, json, yaml or env formats).
 Then it updates this local configuration as it changes in the cluster.